doublecloud/terraform-provider-doublecloud/example_projects/clickstream/README.md

   }
 ```

-Let's try to upload some sample data, for that's need we have a demo go-application that upload demo data.
+Let's try to upload some sample data.
+For that, we need a demo Go-application that uploads demo data.

 ```shell
 cd producer